Ágnes Keleti: Biography

-Keleti has been the oldest Hungarian Olympic champion since Sándor Tarics died on 21 May 2016.
+Keleti became the oldest Hungarian Olympic champion when Sándor Tarics died on 21 May 2016.
 She became the oldest living Olympic champion when Lydia Wideman died on 13 April 2019.
 She celebrated her 100th birthday in January 2021.
+She became the longest-lived Olympic champion ever on 7 August 2023, breaking the record previously held by Tarics.

+Keleti died in Budapest on 2 January 2025, a week before her 104th birthday, after being hospitalised with pneumonia in the previous week.